TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-subscription-management/problemscoping-stscopingqstn-azure-subscription-management-changeownershipofmysubscription.md

 {
   "resourceRequired": false,
-  "title": "Change ownership of my subscription", "fileAttachmentHint": "If you are **not** the account admin, provide written (email) permission from the current  Account Administrator as an attachment to the case", "formElements": [
+  "title": "Change ownership of my subscription", "fileAttachmentHint": "If you are **not** the Account Admin, provide written (email) permission from the current  Account Admin as an attachment to the case", "formElements": [
     {
       "id": "problem_start_time",